 Exhibits and Programs

-All programs are FREE and open to all New York State employees and the general public.
+All programs are FREE and open to the public.

 Reasonable Accommodation: Please let us know if any reasonable accommodation is required (Americans with Disabilities Act) at least three business days prior to the program date by calling 518-474-2274.
 The New York State Library and the Cultural Education Center are accessible to visitors with mobility impairments.

 Location: Unless otherwise indicated, programs are held in:Librarians Room

 Cultural Education Center, 7th floor

 Directions and Parking

 More information: For more information about these classes, call at 518-474-2274.

 Evaluation Form: People who have recently attended a class or other event are invited to complete an evaluation online.